jhallen/joes-sandbox/vivado/README.md

 allows you to check in the minimum number of files needed so that you can easily recreate the project in another workspace.

-It's possible to script the entire FPGA build process, but it is also important to be able to use project mode to access the Vivado GUI for such tasks as debugging with the integrated logic analyzer and pin-planning.
+Although it's possible to script the entire FPGA build process, it is also important to be able to use project mode to access the Vivado GUI for such tasks as debugging with the integrated logic analyzer and pin-planning.

-If your setup is incorrect, you waste a lot of time fixing it, or check in too many files.
+If your setup is incorrect, you will waste a lot of time fixing it, or create a mess in your repository by checking in too many files.
 Unfortunately, Vivado really would like your source code to be in the project directory, so you have to actively fight it to prevent this.

 The directory structure should be this: